arjungandhi/3001-Ubuntu-Install/README.md

 Note if you're concerned about this feel free to reach out to an SA come in during our office hours or reach out to Arjun and Cooper on the rbe discord server for non office hour help.

+If you have questions reference the FAQ below.

 ## Step 0
 Regardless of what computer you have, theres a couple things we need to do.